Anatomiclab/GastroFLOW/README.md

 ## Post-Processing

-After predicting the WSIs and tiled data, follow the steps below to generate triage lists for analysis:
+After generating predictions of the WSIs and tiled data using GCNet and GastroFLOW, follow the steps below to evaluate model performance from its confusion matrix, generate the malignancy prediction scores used for calculating the model's area under the receiver operating curve and generate triage list for cases WSIs.

 ### Cross-Validation for GCNet